wfansh/ezid-platform/README.md

 ## Running Locally

 Make sure you have Apache Maven installed locally.
-Download the source code and execute maven command:
+Download the source code and execute below Maven command in the root folder:

 ```
 mvn package